-As techniques and materials have improved, the Accreditation examination has continued to set a standard for excellence in cosmetic dentistry.
-Accreditation represents the acknowledgment of a dentist's or laboratory technician's excellence in cosmetic dentistry.
+As techniques and materials have improved, the Accreditation process has continued to set a standard for excellence in cosmetic dentistry.
+Accreditation represents the acknowledgment of a dentist's or laboratory technician's dedication to excellence in cosmetic dentistry.
 The American Board of Cosmetic Dentistry® (ABCD) administers Accreditation and the examination process.